Prthomas808/Social-Media-Addiction/README.md

 # Social Media Addiction Analysis

 ## Research Objective
-###  In this analysis, the exploration focuses on how social media addiction influences students’ academic performance, mental health, and daily productivity, while identifying patterns that signal addictive behavior.
+###  This analysis explores how social media use—when it becomes excessive—affects students’ academic outcomes, mental health, and productivity, while highlighting patterns that can help distinguish healthy engagement from overuse.
 ### This matters because rising social media dependence directly impacts education outcomes, mental well-being, and future workforce readiness.
 By understanding these effects, schools, health professionals, and industries can design better strategies to encourage healthier digital habits and long-term success.

 ## Sources